rosell-dk/webp-on-demand/README.md

 ## Configuration
 The quality and the location of the converted files is customizable.

-For location, you have three options:
+For location, you have two options:

 1. Put the converted files in the same folder as the original.
 The file will get the same name as the original plus ".webp".
 Ie. "image.jpg" will be converted into "image.jpg.webp"

 2. Put the converted files be into a specific folder.
 The converted files will then be organized into the same structure as the original.
 If you for example set the folder to be "webp-cache", then "/images/2017/fun-at-the-hotel.jpg" will be converted into "/webp-cache/images/2017/fun-at-the-hotel.jpg"

-3. Do not to store the converted files at all.
-Each time an image is requested, a convertion will be made and served

-You choose between the three options by commenting/uncommenting blocks in the .htaccess.
+You choose between the two options by commenting/uncommenting blocks in the .htaccess.
 Precise instructions are given in the .htaccess.

-You can also configure the image converter directly in the .htaccess.
+You can configure the image converter directly in the .htaccess.
 The options are described on the project page of [webp-convert](https://github.com/rosell-dk/webp-convert) (scroll down to the part that describes the script)

+If you want to have a different quality on a certain image, you can append "&reconvert&quality=95" to the image url.
+You can in fact override any change any converter option like this.
+Note however that this feature is currently only implemented when converted files are in the same folder - but its on the roadmap for the other option.

 ## Verifying that it works
 Note that the solution does not change any HTML.
 In the HTML the image src is still set to ie "example.jpg".
 On browsers that supports WebP images, that request is routed to the WebP image.
 To verify that the solution is working, do the following: